 For the second scenario, let’s consider a mid-career field expert whose annual income is about ₹20 lakhs.
 They may invest in a ₹1 crore term insurance, PPF, and NPS to maximise tax exemptions.
 However, it is rather ideal to compare slab rates with these investments to understand whether the tax-saving instruments are effective in this case.

-Choosing between the old and new tax regimes depends on personal financial circumstances, investment habits, and long-term goals.
-The old regime suits those who actively invest in tax-saving instruments and prefer flexibility.
-In contrast, the new regime is ideal for individuals seeking simplicity and lower tax rates without the need for complex calculations.
-Assess your financial situation carefully and consult a financial advisor if necessary.
+Deciding between the old and new tax regimes depends on individual financial situations, investment preferences, and long-term objectives.
+The old regime benefits those who invest in tax-saving instruments and prefer deduction flexibility.
+The new regime offers lower tax rates and a simplified process without complex calculations.
+One key benefit available under both regimes is the standard deduction.
+It allows salaried individuals to reduce their taxable income directly, lowering their overall tax liability.
+Evaluating your financial position and consulting a financial advisor can help determine the most suitable option.

 ** Tax exemptions are as per applicable tax laws from time to time.